-Using the QIAxpert UV/VIS Spectrophotometer for microvolume analysis
+Using the QIAxpert® UV/VIS Spectrophotometer for microvolume analysis

-To determine the concentration of your RNA sample purified with RNeasy QIAGEN kit, use the corresponding RNeasy App on the QIAxpert.
+To determine the concentration of your RNA sample purified with RNeasy QIAGEN kit, use the corresponding RNeasy App on the QIAxpert, which allows analysis at the level of microvolumes.
 For more information, see the QIAxpert product page (www.qiagen.com/qiaxpert-system).